 3.1 What is MIM Tooling?

-MIM (Metal Injection Molding) tooling is a specialized form of tooling used in the production of metal parts through the injection molding process.
-MIM tooling involves mixing fine metal powders with a binder material to create a feedstock that is injected into the mold cavity.
-Once the part is formed, the binder is removed, and the metal part is sintered to achieve its final shape and properties.
+Metal Injection Molding (MIM) tooling is a specialized type of tooling used in the production of metal parts through injection molding.
+In this process, fine metal powders are mixed with a binder to form a feedstock, which is injected into a mold.
+The binder is later removed, and the metal part is sintered to achieve its final shape and properties.
+MIM is a precision manufacturing process capable of producing complex, high-precision metal parts at high volumes.

 3.2 Applications and Advantages of MIM Tooling